-A person who is required to file an annual financial disclosure report may fulfill his or her filing obligations by submitting a sworn statement on a form provided by the city, attached herein as Exhibit B, if there have been few or no changes in the information disclosed by that person in a complete financial disclosure report filed within the past five (5) years.
+A person who is required to file an annual financial disclosure report may fulfill his or her filing obligations by submitting a sworn statement on a form provided by the city, attached to the ordinance from which this section derives as Exhibit B, if there have been few or no changes in the information disclosed by that person in a complete financial disclosure report filed within the past five years.
 The sworn statement shall indicate the date of the person's most recently filed complete financial disclosure report and shall state that there have been no material changes in that information.
-If any material changes have taken place, the Financial Disclosure Report form (Exhibit A) shall be submitted.
+If any material changes have taken place, the financial disclosure report form (Exhibit A) shall be submitted.